AntonySJohn/UTuber/README.md

 Steps to be followed :

-1. Fork and Clone this repo to your device
+1. Clone this repo

-2. Open your terminal and go to the directory in which cloned repo is stored

-3. <i>pip install pytube3</i>
+2. <i>pip install pytube3</i>

-4. Run mainscript.py
+3. Run mainscript.py